Planning / colorado micro wedding venues / sapphire point overlook

 However, keep in mind that fall can be hit or miss.
 You can have beautiful fall colors one day, then it can snow storm the next and take down lots of leaves.
 Be prepared for whatever Mother Nature throws your way!

-Winter Sapphire Overlook Wedding
+Winter Sapphire Point Wedding

 November to march